 Group exhibition at the Musée d’art de Joliette

-The gallery is pleased to share that artwork by Berirouche Feddal has been included in la clarté creuse les montagnes, an upcoming exhibition at the Musée d’art de Joliette, curated by Ariane de Blois.
+The gallery is pleased to share that artwork by Berirouche Feddal has been included in la clarté creuse les montagnes, an exhibition at the Musée d’art de Joliette, curated by Ariane de Blois.

 Press